zeluspudding/rasELK/readme.md

 curl -XPUT --data-binary '@../../../dashboard-source.json' 'http://localhost:9200/kibana-int/dashboard/Sonic%20Distancemeter'
 ```

 Now your server stack is running.
-Go to your RaspberryPi and adopt `JSON_HOST` in `distancemeter_json.py` so the Python
+Go to your RaspberryPi and adapt `JSON_HOST` in `distancemeter_json.py` so the Python
 script knows where to send the JSON objects using TCP.
 Then run:

 ```bash